 We will also discuss uniquely challenging events for responders and negotiators – such as murder/suicide, suicide-by-cop, locational suicidal activity, planned stand-offs, annihilators and domestic violence crises – and explore methods for resolution.

 You will have an opportunity to practice and advance your negotiation skills with more complex scenario-based practical exercises, including negotiation problems, team driven training, use of negotiation equipment and managing a crisis event.

 - Negotiation strategies for mentally-ill, psychotic and paranoid personalities

 - Managing intelligence (Advanced)

 Sworn members of law enforcement or corrections, hostage negotiators, patrol officers, military investigative personnel, non-law enforcement members of a crisis negotiation team, mental health professionals and clergy members supporting law enforcement activities

-You must have successfully completed IPTM’s Crisis Hostage Negotiations – Level I course, or its 40-hour equivalent.
+You must have successfully completed IPTM’s Crisis Hostage Negotiations – Level I course or its 40-equivalent.
 This class is not recommended for students who have not had previous negotiation training.
-Requests for exceptions must be submitted and approved by IPTM.
+Request for exceptions must be submitted and approved by IPTM.